oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

     * |IcDelete| Delete

     .. image:: /user_guide/img/activities/AllTasksPageNew.png
-      :alt: From the page of all tasks
+      :alt: The actions you can perform to tasks from the page of all tasks

 From the Task Page
 ~~~~~~~~~~~~~~~~~~